The Mask Debate: It’s All Political

 Temporary, Unclear Solutions

-It’s unrealistic to assume that a diverse country of more than 300 million will continue to lock themselves in indefinitely.
+It’s unrealistic to assume that a diverse country of more than 300 million will continue to lock itself in indefinitely.
 Without a clear timeline dictated beforehand, many will continue to refuse to obey government mandates, especially when the expert opinions informing these decisions have proven unsuccessful in defeating the first wave of the pandemic.
 Merely shouting at people to obey the government hasn’t worked and will never work without the existence of a solid, communicable plan.
 As of now, many states seem content mask requirements until cases plummet, but what comes after?